SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 > **💡 Note**<br>
 > Assignment of Key Component Groups
 >
 > As a general best practice, you should use a RAP BO instance key component group when referring to the entire key, rather than listing the individual key fields.
 It is recommended that you use `%tky` whenever possible.
+> - Avoid specifying multiple keys.
+For example, check the F2 information to understand what is included in the component groups to avoid redundancy.
+You should avoid specifying a component group and a key separately if the group already includes that key.
 > In the following cases, type compatibility cannot be guaranteed in component group assignments:
 > - Mixing key component groups when they refer to the same RAP BO entity, e.g. `wa-%tky = wa-%key`.
 Such an assignment should also be avoided when both component groups have an identical scope in terms of components (e.g. `%tky` and `%key` in non-late-numbering and non-draft scenarios).
 > - Mixing the same key component groups when referring to two different RAP BO entities, for example, `wa_root-%tky = wa_child-%tky`.
 In this case, adding more components later may cause syntax errors for an assignment that worked previously.